Careers

 Compensation

-Compensation range: $73,575–$103,000 annually; compensation will be commensurate with the candidate’s experience and other qualifications.
+Compensation range: $53,000–$61,800 annually; compensation will be commensurate with the candidate’s experience and other qualifications.
+Candidates with significant professional experience will be considered for the position as a Program Manager with compensation up to $72,100 annually.

-The Gilder Lehrman Institute offers a generous and inclusive benefits package, including employer-paid health, dental, disability, and life insurance, 401(k) and FSA plans, and paid time off in the first year of hire, including a paid winter recess from December 25 to 31.
-The Institute also reimburses 90% of the cost of tuition for the Gettysburg College–Gilder Lehrman Master of Arts in American History.
+The Gilder Lehrman Institute offers a generous and inclusive benefits package, including health, dental, disability, and life insurance, 401(k) employer contribution, Flexible Spending Account plans, and paid time off in the first year of hire, including a paid winter recess from December 25 to January 1.
+The Gilder Lehrman Institute also offers generous tuition reimbursement for courses taken in the Gettysburg College–Gilder Lehrman MA in American History program.
+Staff members who complete the MA degree are eligible for complete tuition reimbursement.

 To Apply

 Interested candidates must submit a cover letter and resume in a single file to hr@gilderlehrman.org.
-Please include “Major Gifts Officer” in the subject line of your email.
-Please also let us know how you heard about the role.
+Please include “Program Coordinator” in the subject line of your email and let us know how you heard about the role.

 The Gilder Lehrman Institute is an equal opportunity employer and considers all applications without regard to race, sex, gender identity, color, religion, creed, national origin, age, disability, marital or veteran status, sexual orientation, sexual and other reproductive health decisions, height, weight, or any other legally protected status.
 If you meet many but not all the criteria and feel you may be a good fit for the role, GLI encourages you to apply.